-Figure 3.
-Spatial distribution of PR (0 – 5 cm) at the study site.
-Areas of high PR (blue) and low PR (green).

-It is known that the effect of the number of tractor passages is cumulative and that the PR increases with the intensity of the traffic [10].
+It is known that the effect of the number of passages of a tractor is cumulative and that the PR increases with the intensity of the traffic [10].
 This was evaluated by Usowicz and Lipiec [37], who determined that the maximum effect occurs between the first and third passage of the tractor at a depth range of 0 – 60 cm and that this effect decreases to a greater depth.
 Thus, consequences are manifested predominantly near the soil surface.
 In addition, Horn and Fleige [41] showed that tires with a load of 3.3 Mg exert an average normal stress of approximately 50000 Pa to the 40 cm depth layer and increasing this load to 6.5 Mg leads to tensions of more than 100000 Pa even down to 60 cm depth.
 The same authors clarified that a loamy soil presents a greater sensitivity to the external loads than a sandy or clayish soil due to differences in the pore size distribution.

 The effects on root growth as result of increased mechanical strength were studied by Taylor and Brar [4], who determined a linear decrease in root elongation with PR values higher than 500000 Pa.
 On the other hand, Pérez, et al. [42] consider that root growth equals zero with a soil penetration resistance of approximately 5000000 Pa and, in the specific case of the maize crop, Hadas [43] reported no root growth values in a range of 1600000 to 3700000 Pa.
 Feldman [44] indicates that the typical rooting depth of maize varies between 150 and 180 cm, depending on the textural class of the soil.
-This finding indicates that at the sites of low PR, the rooting of maize will be affected under 10 cm of depth (Figure 2), resulting in low exploration of the plant roots and reduction and heterogeneity of the maize yields at the study site.
+This finding indicates that at the sites of low PR, the rooting of maize will be affected under 10 cm of depth (), resulting in low exploration of the plant roots and reduction and heterogeneity of the maize yields at the study site.

 Texture

 The texture influences the mechanical behavior and ease of soil tillage, the amount of water and air it can hold and the speed with which water penetrates and moves in it [45].
 The particle size is determined by the parent material and the pedogenesis, and accordingly affect erosion processes including other properties such as structure, porosity, and consistency.
-The granulometric analysis of the soil allowed defining a class of sandy loam texture (SL) for the whole study site, with an average percentage of clay of 7.4% (Table 1).
 This result allows inferences regarding the structure and stability of the aggregates.
 It is known that soils dominated by sand tend to have a weak structure grade, while clay soils have more stable aggregates, indicating a more complex structure [11].
 This is explained by the electrochemical charge of the fine particles, which bind with cementing agents such as organic matter, maintaining the bonds and increasing the effective stress [46].
 Finally, there is a direct relationship between the flows in the profile.
 Well-structured soils will have continuous pores, fostering the flow of water and the exchange of gases, while soils with weak structure, such as sands, show water flow in the space between particles [47].
 Therefore, soil compressibility, which corresponds to the proportion of a soil mass decreasing its volume when supporting a load, will be lower in coarse soils [46].

-Table 1.
-Granulometry at the soil surface (0-10 cm) and below the plow horizon (30-40 cm) for each area of the study site, in-the-wheel-track (IT) and outside-the-wheel-track (OT).
-Mean ± SD.